andrebriggs/gen3-investigation/README.md

 2. Click _Upload file_ and choose the `core_metadata_collection.json` file from the `/testData` directory ![image](images/project_upload.png)
 3. Click _Submit_ and make sure you see a Success 200 message ![image](images/project_upload_1.png)
 4. **Optional:** Repeat steps 2 and 3 for other test metadata files.
 For instance after `experiment.json` and `experimental_metadata.json` have been uploaded you should see the following at https://localhost/Program1-P1  ![image](images/project_upload_2.png)
+5. You are done with this setup guide.

+### Recap
+* We started the Gen3 environment, then created a program and project.
+* Then we uploaded _metadata_ that fit into the project data model.
+* We did NOT upload any data (e.g. images, documents, etc) files.

+---
 <!-- ### Download and configure up Gen3 Client
 ```console
 $ ./gen3-client configure --profile=cse_profile --cred=~/Downloads/credentials.json --apiendpoint=http://localhost/